Colonoscopy in Singapore: Screening, Surgery, and Costs

 - The resected polyps will be sent to the laboratory for histological examination to determine what type of cells make up the polyps and to grade the degree of dysplasia or the presence of cancer.

-After a colonoscopy, patient will be resting in a recovery area or room in the hospital, where medical staff will continue to monitor you until the effects of the anaesthesia have worn off.
+After a colonoscopy, the patient will be resting in a recovery area or room in the hospital, where medical staff will continue to monitor them until the effects of the anaesthesia have worn off.
 The staff will also provide light refreshments and ensure the patient is ready to be discharged.
-It is strongly encouraged that a family member is to be with patient during the discharge process and accompany the patient home.
-Once the laboratory results are ready, our nurse will contact you to arrange for follow-up appointment with your doctor to review the procedure, discuss the findings, including any biopsy results, and outline an appropriate management plan moving forward.
+It is strongly encouraged that a family member stay with the patient during the discharge process and accompany the patient home.

 Proper aftercare at home is essential for a smooth recovery.
 Here are some general guidelines: